Africa Roundup: Canal+ acquires ROK, Flutterwave and Alipay partner, OPay raises $50M – TechCrunch

-in July, French television company Canal+ acquired the ROK film studio from VOD company IROKOtv.
+In July, French television company Canal+ acquired the ROK film studio from VOD company IROKOtv.

 Canal+ would not disclose the acquisition price, but confirmed there was a cash component of the deal.